How Much Does a Website Cost in 2026? The Honest Guide

 A full-service agency or specialist studio designing and building a custom website - typically on Next.js, Gatsby, or a headless CMS.
 Includes strategic input, UX design, custom development, performance optimisation, and a structured handover.

-• What you get: purpose-designed for your business goals, fast performance (90+ Core Web Vitals scores), scalable architecture
+What you get: purpose-designed for your business goals, strong performance (90+ Core Web Vitals scores when correctly built), scalable architecture

 Tier 4: Enterprise Builds (£25,000+)